cayleygraph/cayley/README.md

 You may start to notice a pattern here: with Gremlin, the query lines tend to:

-Start somewhere in the graph | Follow a path | Run the query with "All" or "Limit"
+Start somewhere in the graph | Follow a path | Run the query with "All" or "GetLimit"

 g.V("Casablanca") | .In("name") | .All()